raharrasy/RL2019-BaseCodes/Exercise3/README.md

 2. `Goalkeeper.py` (**Should not be modified**)
    - An NPC Goalkeeper implementation for the environment.
 This NPC just runs around the goalposts throughout the episodes.

+### Training your agents
+Train your agents for up to 32 million timesteps.
+In this case, divide this equally between the number of threads that you are using.
+As an example, if you use 8 threads, then each thread will be responsible for 4 million timesteps.
+In this case, this means that you need to run the agents for 8000 episodes since each episode spans up to 500 timesteps.

 ### Marking details
 #### Performance marking